-41. Any group of common interests related to a limited geographical area - whether a minority group or not - may have big difficulties in registering a party with the requirements for support across the country.
+- 43. This concern was reiterated by the OSCE/ODIHR: "While the Electoral Code does not impede on the participation in elections of minority candidates or voters, registration requirements in the Law on Political Parties and Socio-Political Organizations, combined with legal thresholds for eligibility to participate in allocation of parliamentary seats, have proven disadvantageous for the formation of parties representing minority communities and regionally based parties." - 44.
+Any group of common interests related to a limited geographical area whether a minority group or not may have big difficulties in registering a party with the requirements for support across the country.
 It is possible that such a difficulty be an intended effect, meant to hamper the formation of locally based political parties, and to enhance the national character of a country that is composed of different ethnic groups.
-In such case it would be even more important to introduce geographical constituencies so that the minorities can be represented through nationwide parties.
-However, even if constituencies are introduced geographically concentrated parties should have a reasonable possibility to participate in elections.

-42. Some of the remarks have been taken into account: in particular, the requirement that membership lists have to be submitted every year has been removed14.
+In that case it would be even more important to introduce geographical constituencies so that the minorities can be represented through nationwide parties.
+However, even if constituencies are introduced, geographically concentrated parties should have a reasonable possibility to participate in elections. - 45.
+Some of the remarks have been taken into account: in particular, the requirement that membership lists have to be submitted every year has been removed18.
 As it has been mentioned, the registration requirements are particularly adverse to ethnic minorities, especially those who are concentrated in particular areas.
 Specific and sound suggestions have been offered in the 2004 Joint Recommendations, such as requiring lists of support signatures, instead of membership, or removing the obligation to be represented in a minimum number of rayons (paragraph 53).
 None of these have been taken into consideration.